Impact-Leap/Sustainability-Evaluation/README.md

-# 🌏 Earth Hack Streamlit App
+# 🌏 Sustainability Evaluation Web App

 This Streamlit application is designed to evaluate business ideas based on a problem-solution approach, with a focus on assessing their sustainability.
 It generates scores for novelty and sustainability aspects of the idea.